West Virginia Court Records

 A typical inmate record in West Virginia furnishes the viewer with the following information:

-Generally, the three ways to find an inmate in Nebraska are:
+Generally, the three ways to find an inmate in West Virginia are:

 How Do I Conduct an Inmate Search in West Virginia?

 Here, the requester must know the penitentiary that has custody of the inmate in West Virginia.
-With such detail, he/she can go on to contact or schedule a visit to the facility to obtain inmate records.
-The contact information of local jails is typically available on the Sheriff’s website, and the contact information of state correctional facilities is in this directory.
+With such details, they can contact or schedule a visit to the facility to obtain inmate records.
+The contact information of local jails is typically available on the Sheriff's website, and the contact information of state correctional facilities is in this directory.

-The West Virginia Freedom of Information Act (FOIA) empowers interested persons to request detailed records on inmates.
-FOIA requests only apply to records that are not sealed by statutory exemption or court order.
+The West Virginia Freedom of Information Act (FOIA) empowers interested persons to request detailed inmate records.
+FOIA requests only apply to documents not sealed by statutory exemption or court order.

 To submit an FOIA request for inmate records, write a request to the record custodian citing the West Virginia FOIA.
 Furthermore, the request must detail the requester's contact information and detailed descriptions of the records sought.
 The requester must then attach a check or money order for applicable fees and enclose the request in a self-addressed stamped envelope.
 Address requests to: